atmoz/sftp/README.md

 # Docker Features
 * Base: debian:buster
 * Hardened default ssh config
+* Mount only one persistent Volume for all config-files
 * Fail2ban
 * Optional config volume can be mounted for custom ssh and fail2ban configuration and easily viewing fail2ban log